samuelgoto/readme/README.md

 # hello world!

+### headers are awesome too!!

-This is an experimental repository that I'm using to test the github API.
+This is an **experimental** repository that I'm using to test the github API.
 A lot of changes here (to this file and the issues) are going to be made programatically!!

 I love blogging but I always felt like it was too much of a one-way conversation rather than something as collaborative as a google doc ...
 Commenting widgets are cool, but they far from something that really spurs the right discussions.